abby-wambach/web103_unit4_project/README.md

 ## Notes

-I just had absolutely no time at all to complete this project this week-- I had 3 midterm exams and on top of that major car troubles.
+I just had absolutely no time at all to complete this project this week-- I had 3 midterm exams and on top of that major car troubles (ironic for this particular project lol).

 ## License